7 Warning Signs that You're Generating Unqualified Leads

 And when it comes to lead generation metrics, they often are.
-There's nothing that noticeably boosts the morale of your marketing team more than seeing a waterfall graph headed upwards in the right direction.

-But as you've surely heard countless other times throughout your life; it's about quality.
+There's nothing that noticeably boosts the morale of your marketing team more than seeing a waterfall graph headed upwards in the right direction, but as you've surely heard countless other times throughout your life; it's about quality.

-It's tough to take this approach in regards to your lead generation, as we're inclined to always value quantity, but it's the quality leads that have a real impact on business.
+It's tough to take this approach in regards to your lead generation, as we're inclined to always value quantity, but it's the quality of leads that have a real impact on your business.

 So how do you know if you're doing a good job in generating qualified leads?

 The 7 Warning Signs of Unqualified Leads

-1. Short Calls
+1. Short calls

-Now obviously, it's unrealistic to expect to close 100% of the leads you get on the phone, however, we're talking about leads who should have never warranted a phone call in the first place.
+Now obviously, it's unrealistic to expect to close 100% of the leads you get on the phone, but, we're talking about leads who should have never warranted a phone call in the first place.